Daniel Arsham: Jonah Bokaer

 Their new collaboration "Why Patterns" combines Arsham's architectural practice Snarkitecture with his performance work with Bokaer.
 "Why Patterns" had its world premier at Rotterdamse Schouwburg in Rotterdam, Netherlands in February 2010.
 The dance's U.S. premiere took place at Jacob's Pillow Dance Festival in Massachusetts in August 2011.

 Kim Jones

-Kim Jones, artistic director of Dior Men, enlisted Arsham's help in the Spring/Summer 2020 season.
+Kim Jones, artistic director of Dior Homme, enlisted Arsham's help in the Spring/Summer 2020 season.
 Arsham did the runway set design for the show, created ad campaigns, and released a 'Future Relics' capsule of iconic Dior collectibles.
 The collection includes wardrobe staples, jewelry, sneakers, and hats inspired by Arsham's artwork.

 Hajime Sorayama

 Japanese illustrator Hajime Sorayama approached Arsham in 2017 with an idea for a collaborative work.
 Two years later this idea came to fruition when the Japanese art dealer Nanzuka's "2G" studio displayed Arsham & Sorayama's work.
 One of the more popular pieces is a female robot arm made by Sorayama holding hands with Arsham's eroded crystal arm.